5 of the World’s Worst Dumping Grounds

 Tyre Graveyard – Kuwait

-Kuwait’s enormous tyre graveyard is home more than 7 million end of life rubber tyres.
+Kuwait’s enormous tyre graveyard is home to more than 7 million end-of-life rubber tyres.

 Sulaibiya is an area within Kuwait which houses gigantic craters filled to the brim with worn tyres that have no use.